Meuse → Mosel → Rhine - The Netherlands

 Fig.6 - Entering the Waal

 Expect intensive commercial traffic, including large container ships and pushed barges, often travelling at considerable speed.
 The river is wide and powerful, with a strong current that works in our favour while going downstream.
-Depending on discharge levels, the current can add approximately 2–4 km/h to the speed over ground.
-(SOG)
+Depending on discharge levels, the current can add approximately 2–4 km/h to your speed over ground (SOG) Speed Over Ground — your vessel's actual speed relative to the earth's surface, as opposed to speed through the water.
+On a river with current, SOG is higher when going downstream and lower when going upstream. .

 Continuous steering attention is required.
 Passing commercial vessels generate significant wash and suction, particularly near bends and when overtaking or being overtaken.